Inc44/CoFlu/README.md

 - 🟡 Add search prompt library.
 - 🟡 Explore other models on www.minimax.io and lambdalabs.com.
 - 🟢 Add Grok-3.
-- 🟢 Add Hyperbolic AI as a model provider endpoint.
 - 🟢 Consider adding new default prompts, such as:
 	- *"Markdown OCR the following scan.
 The first page example is already given; continue from the second image."*
 	- *"Adhere to ASD-STE100 Simplified Technical English."*